-- are familiar with the main relevant concepts in the field; - are familiar with the meaning of these concepts; - have an insight into the interplay between the fields of expertise; - know where further information can be found; - know whether, and to what extent, the concepts apply to the fund.
+- Are familiar with the main relevant concepts in the field. - The meaning of these concepts. - Have an insight into the mutual cohesion of the fields of expertise. - Know where further information can be found. - Whether, and to what extent, the concepts apply to the fund.

-To perform their role properly, AC members need not only knowledge, but also the ability to apply it.
+To perform the function properly, AC members not only need knowledge, but also the ability to apply it.
 A member of the Accountability Council must be capable of analyzing and evaluating the Board's policy, and particularly whether the Board has struck a balance between the interests of all stakeholders when defining policy and making decisions.
-If required, a member of the AC can develop their skills further to the standard required for level B, in close consultation with the Council Chairman.
+If required, a member of the AC can develop their skills further to the standard required for level "B," in close consultation with the Chairman of the Council.